adhyys07/TermoSlack/README.md

 - ✅ **Acts as YOU** - All messages sent appear under your name, just like using Slack normally
 - ✅ **Real-time messaging** - Receive messages instantly via RTM (Real-Time Messaging)
 - ✅ **Channel/DM access** - See and interact with all channels and DMs you're a member of
+- ✅ **Join Channels** - Search and join public channels directly from the UI
+- ✅ **Image Viewing** - View images shared in channels (rendered as ASCII/ANSI art) or open them in your browser
+- ✅ **Custom Themes** - Choose from 4 different color themes (Default, Hacker, Light, Ocean)
+- ✅ **Custom Emojis** - View custom workspace emojis directly in the terminal
 - ✅ **Full user permissions** - Send messages, react to posts, upload files, and more
 - ✅ **Session persistence** - Login once and stay authenticated
+- ✅ **Secure Logout** - Easily revoke your session and clear local data

 ## Setup Instructions